purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

         self.Y = Y
         self.softmax = self.softmax(A)
         crossentropy = -Y * np.log(self.softmax)
+        # Average the loss over the batch
         L = np.sum(crossentropy) / A.shape[0]
         return L

     def backward(self):
+        # Compute the gradient of the loss with respect to the logits (pre-softmax activations) A
+        # This gradient also includes the averaging over the batch
         dLdA = (self.softmax - self.Y) / self.A.shape[0]
         return dLdA
 ```